asmasonomics/asmasonomics.github.io/courses/2024-03-22_BABS4_Biochem_DataWorkshop4.markdown

 ![MIV0 vs BHI3 volcano](/assets/coursefiles/2024-03_66I/plots/04_dea_002.png){:class="img-responsive"}
 <p align="justify">
 Another volcano!
 But this time far fewer significantly different genes.<br/><br/>
-Those that are different again highlight increases in carbohydrate and amino acid metabolism, but we don't see the competence or DNA recognition genes - perhaps this control has worked!<br/>
+Those that are different, again highlight increases in carbohydrate and amino acid metabolism, but we don't see the competence or DNA recognition genes - perhaps this control has worked!<br/>
-Look at the downregulated genes - mu! <i>gam</i> doesn't come up at first glance, but muA, MuI and muL all do, and they're in the same operon.
+Look at the downregulated genes - mu!<br/>
+<i>gam</i> doesn't come up at first glance, but muA, MuI and muL all do, and they're in the same operon.
 Interesting!<br/><br/>
 One thing to say here is that we are resolutely ignoring some genes with the biggest changes, both in last week's work and here.
 We are only looking at stuff with symbols, but we could be ignoring some interesting biology.
 These could be quite well studied genes, but they just haven't been named properly in Hi yet...
 Let's flip our focus for a minute.<br/>
 </p>